DirkJMartens/65c816-SBC/README.md

     - Show the same in binary format on 4 LED bargraphs
     - 65C22 VIA with 2 eight-bit I/O ports A and B
     - Port A status is displayed on LED bar graph
     - Port B is connected to a 16 chars by 2 lines LCD display in 4-bit mode
+- Initial build was a wire-wrapped version on 2 PCBs, fully tested and working.
+- Converted to a 4 layer PCB, consisting of 3 Eurocard-sized PCBs (100x160mm or 4"x6.25")
+  - Most of the original CPU board was retained.
+Additions include NMI button, power light ...
+  - The Display/IO board was split into 2 separate ones
+  - The Display board could potentially be used for other 8-bit projects (6502, Z80?, 8086? ...)
+  - The I/O board has an "experiment" area for future use with e.g. VDU chips, RTC chip ...
 - Possible future enhancements:
-  - Convert wirewrap version to real printed circuit board
-  - Add Teletext-based VDU
+  - Add Teletext-based VDU based on SAA5020 and SAA5050
   - Add a TMS9918-based video graphics adaptor
   - Add a Real Time Clock for date/time
   - Build in 19-inch Euro-rack